cx-designers/demo-repository/src/backend-framework-app-development-services.md

 - infoItem: Our services deliver cutting-edge applications combining functionality, scalability, and exceptional user experiences.
 Leveraging these frameworks, we create fast, reliable, and visually appealing apps.
 From intuitive UI/UX design to complex backend integrations, API connectivity, and cross-device performance, we ensure your app aligns with your brand and goals.
 Our expertise spans industries like e-commerce, healthcare, finance, and education, offering tailored solutions for diverse requirements.
 - infoItem: We take a strategic, client-centric approach, starting with a deep understanding of your business goals, audience, and market trends.
 This helps us select the best framework for optimal performance and cost-efficiency.
 Whether building new apps, modernizing existing ones, or adding advanced features, our team handles projects of any scale.
 With clean code, rigorous testing, and optimization, we deliver polished, bug-free apps that perform flawlessly across platforms.
 - infoItem: Beyond development, we offer comprehensive post-development support, staying updated with framework advancements.
 Partner with us to experience Framework App Development where adaptability meets innovation, turning your vision into reality.
-devBgImg: "/assets/img/top-development.webp"
+devBgImg: "/assets/img/bg-Framework-App-Development-Services.png"
-devBgAlt : "bg-img"
+devBgAlt : "bg-Framework-App-Development-Services"

 secSubTitle: "What We Provide"
 secTitle: "Core Services of Framework App Development Services"